A stratified homotopy hypothesis: Constructible sheaves

 \end{proof}

-\begin{observation} For each pair of stratified spaces $X$ and $Y$, stratified homotopy defines an equivalence relation on the set $\strat(X,Y)$ of conically smooth maps.
+\begin{observation} For each pair of conically smooth stratified spaces $X$ and $Y$, stratified homotopy defines an equivalence relation on the set $\strat(X,Y)$ of conically smooth maps.
 Moreover, should two of the arrows in a commutative diagram in $\strat$

 be stratified homotopy equivalences, then the third, too, is a stratified homotopy equivalence.

 \end{observation}

 \begin{observation} A conically smooth map $X\xra{f} Y$ is a stratified homotopy equivalence if and only if it fits into a diagram in $\strat$